Origin of speech: Neanderthal speech

-Most specialists credit the Neanderthals with speech abilities not radically different from those of modern Homo sapiens.
+Some specialists credit the Neanderthals with speech abilities not radically different from those of modern Homo sapiens, though many contest the claim.
 An indirect line of argument is that their toolmaking and hunting tactics would have been difficult to learn or execute without some kind of speech.
 A recent extraction of DNA from Neanderthal bones indicates that Neanderthals had the same version of the FOXP2 gene as modern humans.
-This gene, mistakenly described as the "grammar gene", plays a role in controlling the orofacial movements which (in modern humans) are involved in speech.
+This gene, mistakenly described as the "grammar gene", plays a role in controlling the orofacial movements which (in modern humans) are partially involved in speech.

 During the 1970s, it was widely believed that the Neanderthals lacked modern speech capacities.
 It was claimed that they possessed a hyoid bone so high up in the vocal tract as to preclude the possibility of producing certain vowel sounds.

 The hyoid bone is present in many mammals.
 It allows a wide range of tongue, pharyngeal and laryngeal movements by bracing these structures alongside each other in order to produce variation.
 It is now realised that its lowered position is not unique to Homo sapiens, whilst its relevance to vocal flexibility may have been overstated: although men have a lower larynx, they do not produce a wider range of sounds than women or two-year-old babies.
 There is no evidence that the larynx position of the Neanderthals impeded the range of vowel sounds they could produce.
 The discovery of a modern-looking hyoid bone of a Neanderthal man in the Kebara Cave in Israel led its discoverers to argue that the Neanderthals had a descended larynx, and thus human-like speech capabilities.
 However, other researchers have claimed that the morphology of the hyoid is not indicative of the larynx's position.
 It is necessary to take into consideration the skull base, the mandible, the cervical vertebrae and a cranial reference plane.

 The morphology of the outer and middle ear of Middle Pleistocene hominins from Atapuerca, Spain, believed to be proto-Neanderthal, suggests they had an auditory sensitivity similar to modern humans and very different from chimpanzees.
 They were probably able to differentiate between many different speech sounds.